 I finally became fed up with my procrastination and left my other work hanging, and I arrived in Tamale in mid-1975 and found everything easy.
 There were no accommodations at the time of my arrival, and a friend of Alhaji Ibrahim, Alhaji Iddi Yakubu, who lived two houses away, gave me a room in his house.
 We resumed my training where we had left off, but this time Alhaji Ibrahim said he wanted to add some drumming that was sanctioned only for certain serious cultural events, and he wanted to explain to me the history and drumming language behind those dance beats.
 He said it would be good for me to learn them if I was going to call myself a drummer.
 I was obliged to make what were for me some expensive sacrifices of animals, and I did so because of him and despite my feeling that there were plenty of other dances with good beats that I might learn with equal enthusiasm.
 There were stirrings among some of the younger drummers about teaching a foreigner these secrets, but Alhaji Ibrahim refused to mind their complaints.
 Nonetheless, the pressure of tradition was real, and when he talked to me about these heavy dances, he seemed to shrink and become visibly older.
 He was encouraged by elder drummers in the area whose opinions were strongly supportive and who joined him in furthering our efforts to advance my learning.
 That period of conflict in the situation represented a crisis of commitment for Alhaji Ibrahim as well as for me, and as much as I had to change in order to work with him, his life also changed.

 It was also in 1975 that Alhaji Ibrahim and I started working with the two associates who were to be with us as part of a team for the duration of the evolving project, Kissmal Ibrahim Hussein and Benjamin D. Sunkari.
 They played key roles in the translation and preparation of this text.
 Because of the importance of the information Alhaji Ibrahim planned to give me about the sanctioned dances, we decided to tape record our discussions in the form of lectures (yɛltɔɣa: “talks”), and we needed reliable translators for several reasons.
 Alhaji Ibrahim was fluent in Asante Twi and spoke English to an extent, and at the time, from my days hanging out in Accra, I was pretty good at Twi, so we generally conversed in English or in Twi.
-I knew some Dagbani, and I could follow him to an extent, but even had I studied it for several years, the material was too important and Alhaji Ibrahim’s command of language too sophisticated for a casual approach.
+While I was studying Dagbani, I could follow him to an extent, but even had I studied it for years, the material was too important and Alhaji Ibrahim’s command of language too sophisticated for a casual approach.
 There are even many Dagbamba chiefs who have elders sitting by them to help them understand the “deep Dagbani,” the enriched archaic and poetic forms drummers sometimes employ in their songs and historical oratory.
+In my later correspondence with Harold Blair, who had edited the first Dagbani dictionary, he wrote me that even when he was fluent enough to dream in Dagbani, he had difficulty understanding the Dagbani in the drum history, which he compared to Chaucerian English.
 Although many ethnographers become expert in a local language, and some circumstances demand it, there is in practice a distinction between mastery and use,2 and most fieldworkers achieve varying degrees of proficiency mainly for purposes of adaptation and rapport, and if possible they try to safeguard the accurate transmission of information by relying on indigenous translators.
-For me to try to learn what Alhaji Ibrahim was showing me without the aid of native speakers would have been like asking a fourth grader to read Chaucer.
 As a drummer and a master of words and a lover of language, Alhaji Ibrahim had a strong sense of the importance of language to the substance of tradition.
 Later, when this book began to take shape and we all became more sensitive to the nature of the task, Alhaji Ibrahim used to stump the translators by using obscure or archaic words and then tease them that they didn’t know Dagbani.
 Translating was difficult enough for native Dagbani speakers who had been speaking English for fifteen or twenty years.
-Even if I had known Dagbani more thoroughly, I would have used the same system, described below, for handling the type of material we were eliciting.
+Even if I had known Dagbani more thoroughly, I would have used the same multilayered system, described below, for handling the type of material we were eliciting.

 During those early days when Alhaji Ibrahim was talking about matters considered especially serious, therefore, it was important to find specialized assistants, people who had grown up speaking Dagbani and who had had years of English schooling and practice as well.
 On the other hand, in a part of Africa where many people are multi-lingual, most people do not use translators as such, but they do rely on messengers and intermediaries.
 Good translators in that context are judged on their ability to convey and reformulate information to suit the situation.
 If you are annoyed at someone and send a messenger to give a complaint, a good messenger will “repair” your words and try to find the best way to resolve the problem.
 Social researchers both struggle against and rely upon this orientation, for a translator’s intervention can occasionally lead to clearer understanding and better results.
 Alhaji Ibrahim and I had some frustrating sessions with experienced translators, who reduced long speeches to a few summary sentences or used phrasing that was inaccurate even to my limited Dagbani ears.
 We decided to look for people who were close to us personally, who were interested in Dagbamba culture, and who would be adaptable to our ideas about how we wanted to talk to each other in serious discourse.